rodmoioliveira/football-graphs/readme.md

-# :octocat: About this project
+# :dart: About this project

 This is a personal project to study soccer passing networks and investigate data visualizations on graphs.